meyvgo/GettingCleaningDataCourseProject/CodeBook.md

-CODE BOOK: GETTING AND CLEANING DATA COURSE PROJEcT FINAL DATASET Nov 2019
+CODE BOOK: GETTING AND CLEANING DATA COURSE PROJECT FINAL DATASET Nov 2019

 The original data and information about that data can be found here: